 "Oh, goodness!
 Can't you just look it up by my name?"
 I asked.

 "Okay."
 I began looking frantically for my license but it was soon apparent that I had forgotten it somewhere.
 I must have left it at the previous bank.
 I told the lady that I would be right back and drove back to the other bank.

 The nice lady there saw me approach, waved my license in the air and offered these sage words of advice: "You know, you ought to keep that thing in your bra.
 My Granny taught me to do that after I left mine once.
-Yes sir, I keep it tucked right here," she said patting her breast.
-"Real up close and personal.
-I always know where it is.
-You have yourself a good day now!"
+Yes sir, I keep it tucked right here, up close and personal.
+You have a good day now!"

 Wednesday, May 4, 2016